The Hidden Fortress: Critical reception

-David Parkinson of the Empire on a review posted on January 1, 2000, gave the film four out of five stars and wrote "Somewhat overshadowed by the likes of Seven Samurai, this is a vigorously placed, meticulously staged adventure.
+David Parkinson of the Empire on a review posted on January 1, 2000, gave the film four out of five stars and wrote "Somewhat overshadowed by the likes of Seven Samurai, this is a vigorously played, meticulously staged adventure.
 It's not top drawer, but still ranks among the best of Kurosawa's minor masterpieces."

 Writing for The Criterion Collection in 2001, Armond White said "The Hidden Fortress holds a place in cinema history comparable to John Ford's Stagecoach: It lays out the plot and characters of an on-the-road epic of self-discovery and heroic action.
 In a now-familiar fashion, Rokurōta and Princess Yuki fight their way to allied territory, accompanied by a scheming, greedy comic duo who get surprised by their own good fortune.
 Kurosawa always balances valor and greed, seriousness and humor, while depicting the misfortunes of war."

 Upon the film's UK re-release in 2002, Jamie Russell, reviewing the film for the BBC, said it "effortlessly intertwines action, drama, and comedy", calling it "both cracking entertainment and a wonderful piece of cinema."

 Peter Bradshaw of The Guardian made a review on February 1, 2002.
 According to him:Revered now as an inspiration for George Lucas, Kurosawa's amiable, forthright epic romance happens on a scorched, rugged landscape which looks quite a lot like an alien planet.
 At other times, the movie plays like nothing so much as a roistering comedy western.
 But it has a cleverly contrived relationship between the principals, including a fantastically brash and virile Toshiro Mifune.
 The comedy co-exists with a dark view of life's brevity, and Kurosawa devises exhilarating setpieces and captivating images.
 Arthouse classics aren't usually as welcoming and entertaining as this.